cronkitedata/dataj/content/weeks/week01-1.md

 ### Setting up Slack

 We’re going to be using Slack for most of our communications during this class.
 It’s now the de facto communication tool in every newsroom (including the Howard Center, News 21 and Cronkite News) so you’ll have to get used to it at some point.

+Slack is an official ASU application.
+Don't do anything in Slack that you wouldn't in your ASU email or on ASU Zoom.
+{.alert .alert-warning}

 <div>
 <iframe style="width: 550px; height: 355px;" title="slackintro.mp4" src="https://player.mediaamp.io/p/U8-EDC/9g3InRHjsuLs/embed/select/media/8xwMqOSYRl_f?form=html" width="550" height="355" sandbox="allow-scripts allow-forms allow-same-origin" allowfullscreen="allowfullscreen" webkitallowfullscreen="webkitallowfullscreen" mozallowfullscreen="mozallowfullscreen" allow="autoplay *"></iframe>
 <!-- again, this was in MediaAMP so I don't know how to get at it.-->
 </div>

-If you prefer, here’s an [ASU-specific training course for students](https://rise.articulatse.com/share/akWX1-IRl6dsbEPHlaHPXcFoe_AlAnXS#/) with the same information.
+OPTIONAL: Some [Slack tutorials](https://slack.com/help/articles/360059976673-Slack-video-tutorials) from the company

 ## Going further
 Sometimes, I’ll put some links on this page as a way to go beyond what was required.
 There aren’t any for today.